 Scenario 6: You’re a material supplier or sub-subcontractor hired by a subcontractor

-Let’s say that you are sub-subcontractor or material supplier who has been hired by a subcontractor to provide labor or materials for a construction project.
+Let’s say that you are a sub-subcontractor or material supplier hired by a subcontractor to provide labor or materials for a construction project.
 This subcontractor has been hired by the prime contractor who reports directly to the property owner.
 After the project has been completed, the subcontractor withholds your payment and refuses to pay you.

-In this scenario, you can use a conditional lien waiver as leverage to get your payment.
-It is understandable for project participants to be wary of handing over payment, especially if the relationships have been tensed during the project.
+In this scenario, you can use a conditional lien waiver as leverage to claim your payment.
+It is understandable for project participants to be wary of handing over payment, especially if the relationships were tense during the project.
 Signing a conditional lien waiver informs your subcontractor that you are willing to waive your lien rights as long as they give you the payment you duly earned.

 Keep in mind that even sub-subcontractors may sign lien waivers.
 In this specific scenario, you have to make sure that the lien waiver you are signing is a conditional lien waiver.
 Since you are a sub-subcontractor waiting for payment, you do not want to sign an unconditional lien waiver, which can effectively waive your lien rights even if you do not get paid.